mgladkowski/cortical/README.md

 ### Ongoing development :

 This is still an alpha prototype and some configuration is still hardcoded while I experiment, learn QT Framework, and get features functional.
 This will receive more polish, perhaps even a rewrite.
-Machine learning for EEG triggered mouse-clicks is coming, making the computer potentially fully hands free.
+Want to introduce machine learning to trigger mouse-click intent from motor cortex EEG data.